junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He can't help feeling the tug at the corner of his mouth.
 "Anyway, thanks for saving my ass, again.
 You got any idea what's up with those killer birds out there?"

 The hesitation again.
-Dean watches the wing tip shift like a human wresting fingers in the grill of a difficult question.
+Dean watches the wing tip shift like a human wrestling fingers in the grill of a difficult question.
 But then, it taps twice on the ground.

 Dean claps his hands together with relief.
 "Great!
 Mind showing me?"